 Relationships are strange.
-They’re wonderful, maddening, inspiring, life-affirming, frustrating, filled with expectation and hilarious all at the same time.
+They’re wonderful, maddening, inspiring, life-affirming, frustrating, filled with expectation, and hilarious all at the same time.
 No matter how good or bad your relationships have been in the past, you can be sure that there is always someone out there who will be worthwhile for you.
 One of the most foundational attitudes of any functioning relationship is trust.
-This is too often listed as trust in the other person, knowing that they won’t cheat or cause you emotional harm.
+This is too often listed as trust in the other person, knowing that they won’t cheat or cause you emotional harm or even financial trust.
 This is very important, so it’s not a surprise why people prioritize this to the end of time.

 However, there are many other forms of trust that make a relationship productive from day to day, and something worth being in.
 One of these is financial trust.
 As the relationship blossoms, the subject of money will come up.
 While he or she might have seemed quite affluent when treating you to dates, soon you will find out what their income is.
 Then you will likely share the cost of certain activities.
 Then you might invest in even bigger items or experiences together.

 This is the start of your financial coming together.
 There are better and worse attitudes to foster here.
 Here’s how you might go about matters as you increase in intimacy:

 It’s important to know exactly, to the penny, the dual responsibilities of the finances.
 This is especially true when living together.
 It might be that you don’t want to pry into each other’s affairs, but you can be open about certain matters, or talk openly about who should share what burden.
 The ability to communicate about your finances will allow for a frank and honest discussion when things aren’t so good, and a mutual sense of co-operation when you’re both doing quite well with your money.
 Communication is key when it comes to finances, as any grey area or hidden funding might impact how you open to each other and trust each other from there on out.